 - If student's GPA upon graduation is less than the required minimum, the student does not receive admission to the graduate degree program automatically.
 Student must apply to the graduate school with admission test score and graduate application.
 Courses will be counted as if the student had been a non-degree seeking graduate student.

 - Students must begin their graduate program within one year of their undergraduate graduation.

-- Notify Graduate Studies when you submit your application for undergraduate graduation.
+- Students must notify the Graduate School when submitting an application for undergraduate graduation.

 Minimum GPA requirements by college or program